gregorbj/Archive-VisionEval/README.md

 The current release version of VisionEval is on the master branch.
 The current development version is on the develop branch.
 To download, install, and test the develop branch resources, do the following:
-  1. Git Clone (i.e. copy) the develop branch to your computer.
+  1. Git clone (i.e. copy) the develop branch to your computer.
 By default, Git will clone the master branch.
 After cloning, switch to the develop branch.
   1. Start R and run the following commands:
 ```
 devtools::install_github("gregorbj/VisionEval/sources/framework/visioneval", ref="develop")